 The first truth is this:

-The key to build a speaking business is to realize that you have to get into a business mindset.
+The key to build a speaking business is to realize that you have to dating sites in ghana.

 Most speakers aren’t business savvy.